deomorxsy/kjx-headless/README.md

 Taking up from where [eulab-poc](https://github.com/deomorxsy/eulab-poc) left ;D

 This proof-of-concept monorepo gathers concepts from several [1] constrained systems to create a *NIX Distro, Linux-based.
-The distribution is compose by Busybox/LFS.
-This repository applies basic CI for infrastructure automation, much like the AUFS project.
-CD is current a work in progress.
-Aimed to explore the performance of virtualized environments.
+The distribution is composed by Busybox/LFS.
+Continuous Integration is applied for infrastructure build automation much like AUFS.
+Aimed to explore performance and inner working of virtualized environments.

-Check the [Gitlab mirror]() for an example using Jenkins instead of Github Actions.
+Check the [Gitlab mirror](https://gitlab.com/deomorxsy/kjx-headless) for an example with the platform's CI.

 ```sh